Roger-WIN/IntelliJ-VSCode-keymap/README.md

 ## Install

+The keymap config files are in the `keymaps` directory.

 ### Windows

-Copy `VS Code.xml` to `%USERPROFILE%\.IntelliJIdea<xxx>\config\keymaps`.
+Copy `VS Code for Windows.xml` to `%USERPROFILE%\.IntelliJIdea<xxx>\config\keymaps`.

 ### Linux

-Copy `VS Code.xml` to `/home/<user>/.IntelliJIdea<xxx>/config/keymaps`.
+Copy `VS Code for Linux.xml` to `/home/<user>/.IntelliJIdea<xxx>/config/keymaps`.

 ## Note

 ### Install

-If there is no `keymaps` directory, manually create it.
+If there is no `keymaps` directory in the IDE’s `config` directory, manually create it.

-To actually change the keymap, open settings (Ctrl+Alt+S), select the Keymap page and choose "Visual Studio Code" in the dropdown menu.
+To actually change the keymap, open settings (`Ctrl+Alt+S`), select the Keymap page and choose "Visual Studio Code" in the dropdown menu.
 You will need to restart the IDE for it to show up.

 Besides, if you have enabled Settings Sync, customized keymaps may won’t show up in the dropdown menu.